 We both have Opticron 10 x 42 binoculars - the 'High Resolution' and Sequoiah models.
 On this trip I also took my Opticron Piccolo Telescope with 30x WA eyepiece and a Cullmann Video tripod.
-In hindsight the scope and tripod were unnecessary as they weren't much use in the forest and places like Rancho Naturalista have a scope set up for you.
-A scope is useful on the Tarcoles estuary though, to sort out Terns and distant waders.
+I should have used the tripod more for photography, as it is pretty dark in the rainforest but some of the trails are wet and steep - especially Mantadia.

-We stayed at a wide range of accommodation - mostly full-board
+We stayed at a wide range of accommodation varying in price and quality.

 Return to Home page